First Impressions: The Length and Look of Your Pilot or Screenplay

 - Keep in mind that people speak in choppy sentences.
 It’s not always a perfectly composed thought.
 Characters should do the same.

 Lastly, there is the physical appearance of the material, even in digital format.
-Some writers may opt to deliver their screenplay on letter-sized format to allow for a bit more writing space.
-While many writers who opt to do this will come from an international market, this is the first sign that the writer is not adhering to US-based industry standards and may, in fact, not be familiar with them, which is never a good implication, as it suggests that the writer does not read industry screenplays and therefore doesn’t know what they are supposed to look like.
+Some writers may opt to deliver their screenplay on legal-sized format to allow for a bit more writing space, rather than the standard size.
+While many writers who opt to do this will come from an international market, this is the first sign that the writer is not adhering to US-based industry standards and may, in fact, not be familiar with them, which is never a good indication, as it suggests that the writer does not read industry screenplays and therefore doesn’t know what they are supposed to look like.

 And then there are the margins.
 Cheating the margins or the font, even by a single point, is something that is visibly obvious immediately to anyone who reads scripts with any sort of regularity.
 So just… Don’t do it!